CapLnk/lnk-menu/README.md

-LNK-DATA
+LNK-MENU
 ================

-See the LNK-DATA (http://polymerlabs.github.io/lnk-data) for more information.
+See the LNK-MENU (http://polymerlabs.github.io/lnk-menu) for more information.

 ## Getting Started